Analysis | More evasive answers from Amy Coney Barrett

 Barrett also declined to say whether it’s a federal crime to vote twice, despite the law saying it’s a crime to vote “more than once in an election.”

 SEN. DIANNE FEINSTEIN (D-CALIF.): According to federal law, is it legal to vote twice in a single federal election?BARRETT: As a sitting judge and as a judicial nominee, it would not be appropriate for me to offer an opinion on abstract legal issues or hypotheticals.
-Nor would it be appropriate for me to opine on the statements of any political figure or on any subject of political controversy
+Nor would it be appropriate for me to opine on the statements of any political figure or on any subject of political controversy.

-It was clear Feinstein’s question pertained to something Trump had said — Trump seemed to urge his supporters to attempt to vote twice at a recent rally — but the question she asked was flatly and simply about what the law states.
+It was clear Feinstein’s question pertained to something Trump had said — Trump seemed to urge his supporters at a rally to attempt to vote twice — but the question Barrett asked was flatly and simply about what the law states.
 Barrett, though, demurred by suggesting it was a hypothetical or required her to comment on Trump.

 Barrett was also noncommittal when asked about Trump’s claim that Article II of the Constitution provided him basically limitless powers: